 This recipe was inspired by and a mashup of two Kung Pao recipes I recently came across online.
-One was from Serious Eats by J. Kenji López-Alt, who fried tofu in a batter laced with vodka (more on that below), and a batterless Kung Pao Brussels Sprouts over at Bon Appétit.
+One was from Serious Eats by J. Kenji López-Alt, who fried tofu in a batter laced with vodka.
+More on that below!
+The other is from a batterless Kung Pao Brussels Sprouts over at Bon Appétit.

-I’ve never heard of adding vodka to a fry batter before, but was more than happy to give it a try after finding a dusty bottle of it after a brief root through our cabinets.
-According to López-Alt, the vodka works nicely with the blend of cornstarch and flour, acting as a binder that helps the batter evaporate quickly—keeping whatever you batter crisp, even when it’s coated in sauce.
+I’ve never heard of adding vodka to a fry batter before.
+However, I was more than happy to give it a try after finding a dusty bottle of it in our cabinets.
+According to López-Alt, the vodka works nicely with the blend of cornstarch and flour.
+It acts as a binder that helps the batter evaporate quickly.
+This keeps whatever you batter crisp, even when it’s coated in sauce.
 It’s true!
-This batter stayed super crispy and looked really beautiful (even after we finished shooting these photos and ate it ice cold. 🙂 )
+This batter stayed super crispy and looked really beautiful.
+Even after we finished shooting these photos and ate it ice cold.

-Kung Pao anything is best prepared in a wok, but I don’t have one, so a Dutch oven worked for me.
-If frying isn’t your thing, and your are wok-less like me, you can roast the trimmed and halved Brussels sprouts with a little oil in a 425-degree oven for 20-30 minutes, turning a few times for even cooking.
+Kung Pao anything is best prepared in a wok, but I don’t have one.
+A Dutch oven worked just fine for me.
+If frying isn’t your thing, and your are wok-less like me, don’t fret.
+You can roast the trimmed and halved Brussels sprouts with a little oil in a 425-degree oven for 20-30 minutes.
+Just turn a few times to promote even cooking.

 - plenty of grapeseed, canola or vegetable oil